 The Takeaway

 Buy to open is a term that describes when an options trader establishes a long position.
 Buy to close is when a short options position is closed.
-Understanding the difference between buy to open vs. buy to close is essential to successful options trading.
+Understanding the difference between buy to open vs. buy to close is crucial to options trading.
 These option orders allow traders to put on positions to fit a number of bullish or bearish viewpoints on a security.

 INVESTMENTS ARE NOT FDIC INSURED • ARE NOT BANK GUARANTEED • MAY LOSE VALUE